Visiting someone in HMP Barlinnie?

 First Bus number 38 / 38A / 38C stop near the prison (First Bus 38B & 38E do not go to HMP Barlinnie and there are other bus companies with number 38 buses which do not go to Barlinnie – check with the driver to be sure).
 There are stops at both Queen Street and Central Stations in Glasgow City Centre and you can pay with the First Group mobile app, contactless card or with the exact fare.
 You can check the timetable at the First Group website.

 If you’re not sure exactly where HMP Barlinnie is, ask the bus driver for Riddrie library, then cross Cumbernauld Road at the pedestrian crossing and walk up Lee Avenue, between the shops and the school.

 Please note there are no direct train services to Barlinnie.
-The nearest stations are at Alexandra Parade and Carntyne.
+The nearest stations are at Alexandra Parade and Carntyne, both at least 30 minutes walk from the prison.
 You can phone National Rail Enquiries 03457 48 49 50 and plan your journey at the National Rail website.